Bouillon2Poulet/Beyond-Mondrian/README.md

    ```

 2. Make clean and make main
-at the root of the TeamGolem file :
+* at the root of the TeamGolem file :
-  * npm
   ```sh
   make clean
   ```
-  * npm
   ```sh
   make main
   ```